nayowl/Surfs_Up/README.md

   <sub> Figure 4 Precipitation for Year 2016 Graph </sub>
 </p>

-* The investor main concerned is the temperature are not warm enough and the rainfall frequency is too high.
-By comparing the data for temperature and precipitation, we can see that the temperature is mainly mild, warm and the rainfall is not that frequent for all year round.
+* The main concern of investor is the temperature are not warm enough and the rainfall frequency is too high.
+By comparing the data for temperature and precipitation,  it can be concluded that the temperature is mainly mild, warm, and medium rainfall for all year around